deanwampler/Contract4J5/contract4j5/README.txt

 3) Ant 1.6.X (ANT_HOME)
 4) Jexl 1.0 (Jexl_HOME)
 5) Commons Logging (COMMONS_LOGGING_HOME)
+6) Spring (SPRING_HOME) - optional

 Also define "CONTRACT4J5_HOME" to be the ".../contract4j5_050/contract4j5" directory where you installed it.

-For your convenience, you can use the build driver script "build.sh".
-Edit the values of the environment variables in that script for your environment.
+For your convenience, you can use the build driver script "build.sh" or "build.bat".
+Edit the values of the environment variables in the corresponding scripts "env.sh" or "env.bat" for your environment.

 Only Java, AspectJ, and Jexl are required if you simply use the binary "contract4j5.jar" in the distribution.
 Make sure your build process either